microsoft/ODBC-Specification/ODBC 4.0.md

 Open Tables may support inserting or updating dynamic columns.

 To create/update dynamic columns, clients can specify column names outside of those returned in SQLColumns in the column list for an insert/update statement.
 An Insert or Update statement that specifies an unschematized column adds a dynamic column for that row in the table.
 Setting the value of a dynamic column to null removes that column from that row.

-### 3.9.6 Data Definition Extensions for Dynamic Columns

-Applications can create tables and types that support the presence of dynamic columns using the new [*ODBC-open-escape*](#3961-open-escape-clause) clause.

 ## 3.10 Structured Columns